 The Akita Shepherds are very loyal and obedient.
 They would always look forward to pleasing their owners in lieu of a little attention.

 These dogs are extremely daring and alert, with a strong defensive instinct, and thus make good guardian dogs.
 By virtue of the working-dog instinct of both its parents, they make a great working dog as well, provided they have been trained to be so since puppy-days.

 However, some experts argue that these dogs might be prone to developing behavioral issues or characteristics of aggressive demeanor due to poor breeding.

 They are said to be such dogs that would find the weak areas of their owners, and when they decide to leave, they can easily skip away.
 Hence, it is advisable to build barriers around the boundary where your Akita shepherds would live, as also to keep an eye on its day to day activities.

 If you have a yard, take it out of leashes only if your yard is enclosed.
-This should ensure an all-round safety.
-These activities are especially necessary, if your dog lives in an apartment.
+This should ensure an all-around safety.
+These activities are especially necessary if your dog lives in an apartment.